dantegates/dantegates.github.io/_posts/2019-10-24-tensorflow-2-feature-columns-and-keras.md

 Yes, handling categorical columns can be a little awkward.
 It takes *at least* two function calls and five underscores to create an embedding column. `tensorflow` has never been afraid of verbosity.

 Another implementation detail worth pointing out is that `DenseFeatures` layers won't infer shapes until they have a) been called with a `keras` `Input` layer or actual data (i.e. at `model.fit`).
 This means that in the example above `model.summary()` would raise an `Exception` if called before `model.fit()` (because the layer has not been built yet).
-This will come up again when we look at the functional API but it's probably worth noting now since it's likely suprising behavior for users who are familiar with the standard `keras` implementation.
+This will come up again when we look at the functional API but it's probably worth noting now since it's likely surprising behavior for users who are familiar with the standard `keras` implementation.

 # Feature Columns and the keras functional API

-If you are reading this section I'm going to assume that you are already familar with `keras` [functiona API](https://keras.io/getting-started/functional-api-guide/).
+If you are reading this section I'm going to assume that you are already familiar with `keras` [functional API](https://keras.io/getting-started/functional-api-guide/).

 The key to understanding how to use feature columns with the functional API boils down to this: the object created by